 Synthetic sleeping bags are better because

 - do not loose as much loft when wet

 - are quicker to dry.

-Another tip, if your camping in both warm weather and cold weather conditions over the year.
-You will want to consider buying a sleeping bag for each season.
-One for summer like conditions and one for cold freezing conditions.
+Another tip, if your camping in both warm and cold weather during the year.
+You will want to consider buying two sleeping bags.
+One for summer conditions and one for cold freezing conditions.

 For camping during class in the California summer you can generally get by with a moderate performing tent.
 The problem with a 1-season rated tent is they do not preform well in heavy wind or driving rain.

 Which sometimes happens during class as we do have the occasional thunderstorm.
 Weather happens in the mountains.
 Even during the summer months.

 Also my experience with lower quality tents is zippers often fail.
 Which means mosquitoes and other flying and crawling insects will have access to the inside of your shelter.